gardener/gardener-extension-provider-azure/docs/usage/usage.md

 kubectl patch --type="json" --patch-file new-infra.json shoot <my-shoot>
 ```

-:warning: The migration to shoots with dedicated subnets per zone is a one-way process.
+> [!WARNING] The migration to shoots with dedicated subnets per zone is a one-way process.
 Reverting the shoot to the previous configuration is not supported.

-:warning: During the migration a subset of the nodes will be rolled to the new subnets.
+> During the migration a subset of the nodes will be rolled to the new subnets.

 ## `ControlPlaneConfig`